Tenacious D: Tenacious D in The Pick of Destiny and the album (2003–2007)

-Principal photography for Tenacious D in The Pick of Destiny commenced in the spring of 2005, with the production finishing later that summer.
+Principal photography for Tenacious D in The Pick of Destiny commenced in 2005, with the production finishing later that year.
 The film held its first test screening to the press in October 2005.
-The film held two re-shoots in the summer of 2006 and according to Lynch, every crew member from the principal photography came back because they "had such a fun time working on set".
+The film held two re-shoots in 2006 and according to Lynch, every crew member from the principal photography came back because they "had such a fun time working on set".
 Black also stated that the filming on this production was "the most fun I've ever had filming a movie".

-The film held its British premiere on November 1, 2006 at the Vue West End cinema in London, England.
+The film held its British premiere on November 1, 2006, at the Vue West End cinema in London, England.
 The film's domestic premiere was held at Grauman's Chinese Theatre in Los Angeles on November 9, 2006.
 Many of the actors who had cameos in the film were in attendance; including Ronnie James Dio, Dave Grohl, and Ben Stiller.
 The soundtrack for the production was called The Pick of Destiny and featured a returning John King (of The Dust Brothers) producing it.
-It was released on November 14, 2006 through Epic Records.
+It was released on November 14, 2006, through Epic Records.